Trolls. They’re not confined to cyberspace. Are you having issues with someone in the workplace who also fits the definition?

-- Running to a supervisor to complain about a co-worker and lying/exaggerating the issue, if there even is one.
+- Running to a supervisor to complain about a co-worker and lying/exaggerating the issue, if they’re not making it up.

-- Giving a co-worker permission to do something that isn’t correct then denying they had given consent.
+- Giving a co-worker permission to do something that isn’t correct, and then denying they had given consent.

-- Blaming problems on a project on another person, when it was them.
+- Blaming problems during a project on another person, when it was them.

-- Complaining about how hard they are working (and insinuating others aren’t) when, in actuality, they’re spending more time complaining than working.
+- Complaining about how hard they are working (and insinuating others aren’t) when, in actuality, they spend more time complaining than working.